 6. Coffee shops

-Similarly to restaurants, coffee shops are likely to see a slow recovery, stretching out across the next couple of years.
+But, similarly to restaurants, coffee shops are likely to see a slow recovery, stretching out across the next couple of years.

 Adding to the difficulties here, coffee shops tend to have even more narrow operating margins to restaurants, making them even more challenging to turn a profit from.